 How to Write a Thriller in 7 Steps

-Everyone works a little differently, but if you do your best to follow these seven steps, you will be able to put together a classic, effective thriller.
+Everyone works a little differently, but if you follow these seven steps below, you can put together a classic, effective thriller.

-Even though a thriller is action-packed and plot-driven, the quality of your characters is still paramount to the success of your story.
+Even though a thriller is action-packed and plot-driven, character quality is still paramount to the success of your story.

-Your characters need to be balanced.
+Your characters must be balanced.
 Give your protagonist some flaws and make sure your antagonist has some sort of justification for what they’re doing – even if it’s only internal.

-Most importantly, each character needs to have a clear motivation that will logically drive the actions that they take throughout the story.
+Each character must have a clear motivation that will logically drive the actions that they take throughout the story.
+If you’re still unsure, ask yourself a few questions to help determine the character’s motivation:

-- Who needs to be saved?
-Someone else, or the protagonist themselves?
+2. Who needs to be saved?
+Someone else, or the protagonist?

-- What is their main goal in relation to the story?
+5. What is their main goal concerning the story?

 2. Take Action

 Regardless of genre, the opening scene is one of the most important.
-It’s what gives the reader their first impression on the story, and they will have one of three reactions:
+It’s what gives the reader their first impression of the story, and they will have one of three reactions:

 Number one is, of course, the ideal reaction.
 Number two is not great, but manageable as long as the rest of your story is enough to pique their interest.
 The last one is what we want to avoid at all costs.